App Design

 Design opportunity

-Design for the moment when mobility changes.
+Design for the moment when mobility needs changes.

 Help riders understand whether a route is manageable before they leave, and adjust with confidence when conditions change during the trip.